darrenburns/posting/README.md

 Posting can be installed via [uv](https://docs.astral.sh/uv/getting-started/installation/) on MacOS, Linux, and Windows.

-`uv` is a single Rust binary that you can use to install Python packages in an isolated environment on MacOS, Linux, and Windows.
-It's significantly faster than alternative tools, and will have you up and running in seconds.
+`uv` is a single Rust binary that you can use to install Python apps.
+It's significantly faster than alternative tools, and will get you up and running with Posting in seconds.

 You don't even need to worry about installing Python yourself - `uv` will manage everything for you.